cocode/TrekBASIC/documentation/known_issues.md

     1. All expressions should be lexed at parse time.
 Most are, but not all.
     1. Maybe move the operators enum to it's own file, so  it has no dependencies, and then use a dict for the mapping.
-    1. could also move the lexing to basic_parsing, and then basic_openators.py wouldn't need the lexer
+    1. Could also move the lexing to basic_parsing, and then basic_openators.py wouldn't need the lexer
     1. Operator eval functions need to return the correct type, not just always "num".
 Start by returning the type passed in
 1. Testing Improvements
    1. Write smaller test programs.
-1. Renumber
-    1. Not working.
-Does something but has bugs.
-    1. Run a trace of star strek, before and after renumbering, for verificaion.
 1. TODO Search and destroy for literal strings used for what should be enums.
 1. You know, maybe I don't need to pass the symbol_type everywhere.
 You can tell the type of a variable from its name.
 FNx = function, $ == string, I guess you still have to know array vs. not.